armand0e/TrustyOldLuma/README.md

 ### Common Issues
 1. **Setup Script Won't Run**
-   - Make sure you're running PowerShell as Administrator
+   - Make sure you're running the script as Administrator
    - Check if your antivirus is blocking the script
    - Try running the manual setup steps